Spud in a Bucket 2026

 How to enter

-Collect standard issue buckets and potatoes from Saturday 3rd May 2pm to 5pm
+Collect standard issue buckets and potatoes from Trinity Cafe, (inside Holy Trinity Church)

-Plant and care for your potato plant.
-Bring your bucket to the Weigh-In on Sunday 7th September.
+Plant and care for your potato plant until September.

 Register now: Entry Form